hu8-6mats/portfolio/README.md

     | Mail     | [localhost:8025](http://localhost:8025) |
     | Database | [localhost:5050](http://localhost:5050) |

-## Architectures
+## Product architectures

 ### Frontend

+---

 The frontend is developed using the Next.js framework.
-Version information is below.
+The version information is below.

 |            |        |
 | :--------- | :----- |